scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 from the aggregation of these choices, and agents' beliefs about aggregate processes.
 The assumption of rationality is imposed by having the beliefs formulated in step 5 be justified given the history of aggregate outcomes; agents correctly interpret (a hypothetical) history when forming their new beliefs.
-Economists call such a solution a ``rational expectations equilibrium'', as agents' expectations are fulfilled by reality, and they have no reason to update these expectations or beliefs.
+Economists call such a solution a "rational expectations equilibrium", as agents' expectations are fulfilled by reality, and they have no reason to update these expectations or beliefs.
 [2]_

 In the section below titled "Sample Model: Perfect Foresight Consumption-Saving,"